fx-giant/giant-documentations/visual/multisource-trend.md

 ### Trend Indicator

 This setting is used to display the *Trend* or *Traffic* that could be changed accordingly to fit the criteria of the use case.
-The *Trend* setting displays the difference percentage between the two values.
-The *Traffic* setting displays the progression percentage between the two values.
+The *Trend* setting displays the difference between the two values in terms of percentage achievement (i.e whether Actual value is less OR more than the Target value, in percentage).
+The *Traffic* setting displays the progression percentage between the two values (i.e. how much of the Actual value is achieved compared to the Target value, in percentage).

 *NOTE: The output for **Trend Indicator** setting for **Trend**  is displayed by a triangle, whereas the **Traffic** is displayed by a circle.*